Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 ## 12. Agile Methodology & Backlog of User Stories
    - **In Class Activities**
-      - *Paper Plane activity" - this activity simulates Agile Development: the iterative process by which software developers make products and prioritize features.
+      - *Paper Plane activity* - this activity simulates Agile Development: the iterative process by which software developers make products and prioritize features.
 The activity will help frame the work ahead.
-      - *Create a backlog of User Stories" - User Narratives are the set of actions a user will take once they land on your site.
+      - *Create a backlog of User Stories* - User Narratives are the set of actions a user will take once they land on your site.
 User Stories are one particular action within that narrative set.
 Before building their app, developers list out all the user stories in order to prioritize which should be built first.
 Once complete, you'll be ready to build this app or another app idea during the week long intensive.
    - **After Class** - 1) Finish your backlog of User Stories 2) Finish your blog post and submit it here.
 ## 13. Assessment: Test & submit 1000 word blogpost
    - **In Class Activities**